FernandoBasso/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 **NOTE**: Stuff from [Colt Steele course on Udemy](https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass).
 Project configuration and unit tests is my own work (the code on the video lessons is written directly on Chrome, no tests).
 It is one of my goals to TDD as much as possible in all things I do.

-**NOTE**: The Github repo is just a mirror of the main repo on Gitlab.
+**NOTE**: The [Github repo](https://github.com/FernandoBasso/JavaScript-Algorithms-and-Data-Structures-Masterclass) is just a push mirror of the main [repo on Gitlab](https://gitlab.com/programming-studies/javascript-algorithms-data-structures-masterclass).

 - [Algorithms and Data Structures JavaScript Masterclass](#algorithms-and-data-structures-javascript-masterclass)
   - [Basic](#basic)